uhayat/pypcp/README.md

 JSON Support
 ------------
 You can also get results for each command in JSON format.
-For above example JSON result will look like bellow:
+For above example JSON result will look like following:

     $ {'command_status': 'success', 'node_count': 2}